 Tea Roses: Use one-half of the above amounts, applying in a similar manner and at the same times.

 Hybrid Perpetual, Climbing, Shrub Roses:

 Feed 1 rounded tablespoonful of fertilizer to each square foot of space around the bush in early spring.
 Feed again when blooms start to appear.
 In both cases work the fertilizer lightly into the soil to within 4 inches of the plant.

-SUMMER CARE: The cultural practices differ but little in various sections of the country, with exception of timing of operations that depend upon climate.
+The cultural practices differ but little in various sections of the country, with exception of the timing of operations that depends upon climate.
 Artificial watering may be necessary if summer rainfall is insufficient.
-If soil is well drained, there is not much danger of overwatering.
+If the soil is well drained, there is not much danger of overwatering.
 When watering, soak the soil to a depth of 6 to 8 inches … do not merely sprinkle.

-DISEASES AND PESTS: Black-spot, mildew, and blight together with insects, such as aphids, thrips, and red spider, are some of the more troublesome rose disease and insect problems.
-Control is easy and prevention is practical with the regular use of chemicals, that controls most fungus diseases and chewing and sucking insects.
+Black spot, mildew, and blight together with insects, such as aphids, thrips, and red spiders, are some of the more troublesome rose diseases and insect problems.
+Control is easy and prevention is practical with the regular use of chemicals, that control most fungus diseases and chewing and sucking insects.
 Regular dusting every week or 10 days will make the disease-insect problem easy to handle.

 Bush-type roses should be pruned in the early spring when the leaf buds begin to swell, but before growth starts.
 Follow these basic principles: